bensonOSei/ghananlp-node/README.md

 # ghananlp-node
 Simple Typescript wrapper for the [GhanaNLP Translation API](https://ghananlp.org/).
-Allows you to effortlessly translate text between supported languages and retrievLla list of available language pairs.
+Allows you to effortlessly translate text between supported languages and retrieve a list of available language pairs.

 ## Table of Contents
 - [Installation](#installation)